 What Is Plastic Tubing?

-Plastic tubing is a type of tubing made from a polymer and a variety of chemicals to create a material that can be solid or flexible.
+Plastic tubing is a type of tubing made from a polymer and a variety of chemicals to create a material that can be rigid or flexible.
 Plastic tubing is made by combining materials in any wall thickness, diameter, tolerance, and strength to suit specific applications.

 When plastic extrusions are being made, there are a number of considerations that need to be taken into account in order to create the perfect product.
 These include the type of plastic being used, the size and shape of the tubing, and the color of the plastic tubing.
 All of these factors will play a role in determining the final product.